Claire-Louise Bennett

 Claire-Louise Bennett is a British writer, living in Galway in Ireland.
-She has written Pond (2015), which was shortlisted for the Dylan Thomas Prize; and Checkout 19 (2021), which was shortlisted for the Goldsmiths Prize.
+She is the author of the books Pond (2015), which was shortlisted for the Dylan Thomas Prize, and Checkout 19 (2021), which was shortlisted for the Goldsmiths Prize.

 Biography

-Bennett grew up in a working-class family in Wiltshire.
+Bennett grew up in a working-class family in Wiltshire, South-West England.
 She studied literature and drama at the University of Roehampton in London.
 She emigrated from the UK to Galway in Ireland around the turn of the millennium.